hoxxep/Gookie/README.md

 Gookie
 ======

-Small and highly configurable node server for handling your [GitHub Webhooks](https://developer.github.com/webhooks/).
+Small and highly configurable node server for handling your [GitHub Webhooks](https://developer.github.com/webhooks/) with support for GitHub/webhook secrets.

 Inspired by [GitHub Auto Deploy](https://github.com/logsol/Github-Auto-Deploy) which was written in Python and designed only for pull requests.
 Gookie is written in Node.js and is just as friendly; but it prints deploy script output and is more configurable.
 It was designed to solve one or two of the problems we ran into at the [eth0 hackathon](https://github.com/hoxxep/eth0-Hackathon), such as mentioning in the terminal that a ping event occurred and showing errors during git pull/our deploy script.